 Chicago's Top Microcephaly Lawyers

-The Zika virus is now known to pose the risk of a child being born with microcephaly – but this condition has also been linked to certain pharmaceutical products, specifically the SSRI class of antidepressants, which have frequently been prescribed to pregnant women.
-If your child was born with this condition, the Chicago birth defect attorneys of Sexner Injury Lawyers LLC may be able to get you the help you need.
+The Zika virus is now known to pose the risk of a child being born with microcephaly — but this condition has also been linked to certain pharmaceutical products, specifically the SSRI class of antidepressants, which are frequently prescribed to pregnant women.
+If your child was born with this condition, the Chicago birth defect attorneys at Sexner Injury Lawyers LLC may be able to get you the help you need.
 Contact us at (312) 243-9922 for a free consultation.

 Symptoms of Microcephaly

-In addition to the obvious visual indication of smaller head size, other symptoms may include:
+In addition to the obvious visual indication of a smaller head size, other symptoms may include:

 - High-pitched crying